Introduction

 So, even if you and your friend have the same pair, the one with the better kicker card wins.

-Not betting aggressively with Pocket Aces/Kings/Queens: One common mistake new players make with high-value pairs like Pocket Aces, Pocket Kings and Pocket Queens is by betting passively during pre-flop and not taking full advantage of these hands.
+- Not betting aggressively with Pocket Aces/Kings/Queens: One common mistake new players make with high-value pairs like Pocket Aces, Pocket Kings and Pocket Queens is betting passively during pre-flop and not taking full advantage of these hands.

 Poker on Adda52